LLNL/axom/src/components/lumberjack/docs/sphinx/communicator_class.rst

 .. note:: This is not a recommended Communicator for production.
 It is provided for its simplistic design for debugging purposes.

-This Communicator resembles a fan with all nodes directly connecting to the root node which is rank 0.
+This Communicator has all nodes directly connecting to the root node which is rank 0.
 The root node is the only node allowed to output messages.